camunda/camunda-docs-static/get-started/content/spring/service-task.md

 ## Model an Executable BPMN 2.0 Process

 We start by modeling an executable process using the Camunda Modeler.
-The process should look as depicted in the screenshot to the left.
+The process should look as depicted in the screenshot below.

 {{< img src="../img/process-model.png" >}}

 {{< note title="Hint" class="info" >}}
-If you are unfamiliar with modeling an executable process, you can read the [Model a Process]({{< relref "bpmn20/model.md" >}}) section of the Developing Process Applications tutorial.
+If you are unfamiliar with modeling an executable process, you can read the [Model a Process]({{< relref "bpmn20/model.md" >}}) section of the *Developing Process Applications* tutorial.
 {{< /note >}}

-When you are done, save the process model.
+When you are done, save the process model in the `src/main/resources` folder of your Eclipse project.
+Make sure to refresh the Eclipse project afterwards.

 ## Use Spring Auto-Deployment for BPMN 2.0 Processes

 For the process to be deployed, we use the auto-deployment feature provided by the Camunda engine Spring integration.
 In order to use this feature, modify the definition of the `processEngineConfiguration` bean inside your `src/main/webapp/WEB-INF/applicationContext.xml` file: